 Like I mentioned before, Spaceship Earth will still greet guests near the front of the park, but the rest of the entrance will be entirely transformed.
-The exterior of Spaceship Earth will have an updated, custom lighting package that interacts with other elements near the entrance too (and makes for a toadally rad nighttime view!).
-The redesigned entrance plaza will feature a new fountain, new pathways and sweeping green spaces.
+The exterior of Spaceship Earth has debuted an updated, custom lighting package that will eventually interact with other elements near the entrance (and makes for a toadally rad nighttime view as it interacts with the new entry fountain!).
 Once you exit Spaceship Earth, you’ll enter a brand-new area called Dreamers Point.
 It will have a statue dedicated to the original dreamer — Walt Disney.
 I’m excited to trek through an enchanted forest that’s home to a wishing tree and a story fountain!
-Part of EPCOT's entrance fountain has already been put in place (three 4,000 pound pylons were placed in August 2020, to be exact), and will be completed by the end of 2020, though the future of Dreamers Point is a little more uncertain.
+Part of EPCOT's entrance fountain has already been put in place (three 4,000 pound pylons were placed in August 2020, to be exact), and is now complete, though the future of Dreamers Point is a little more uncertain.

 A new pavilion will be introduced as the perfect place to watch the nighttime spectacular.
 Also serving as a home base for EPCOT’s signature festivals and live events, this three-story structure will provide new elevated views of the park.
 The new pavilion's completion date is still TBD.